Progressive National Baptist Convention

-The Progressive National Baptist Convention (PNBC), incorporated as the Progressive National Baptist Convention, Inc., is a mainline predominantly African-American Baptist denomination emphasizing civil rights and social justice.
+The Progressive National Baptist Convention (PNBC), incorporated as the Progressive National Baptist Convention, Inc., is a Baptist denomination emphasizing civil rights and social justice.
 The headquarters of the Progressive National Baptist Convention are in Washington, D.C.
-Since its organization, the denomination has member churches outside the United States, particularly in the Caribbean and Europe.
+Part of the Black church tradition, since its organization, the denomination has member churches outside the United States, particularly in the Caribbean and Europe.
 It is a member of the National Council of Churches and the Baptist World Alliance.